The church had been growing steadily for five years in Jerusalem, in numbers, in spiritual maturity, in power, and in diversity.

 Peter and John, so often the leaders and forerunners among the disciples, were sent to investigate.
 When they arrived in Samaria, there was no question Jesus was at work among His beloved ones, and they joyfully acknowledged the Samaritans had been given the same gospel, the same faith and the same baptism.
 Now, Peter prayed they might receive the same Holy Spirit, being joined into the one church, the one body of Christ.

-This was the kindness of God, to ensure Peter and John were there to see Him pour out His Spirit on these who were also His sons and daughters.
+This was the kindness of God, to ensure Peter and John were there to see God pour out God Spirit on these who were also the Lord’s sons and daughters.
 They would return to Jerusalem as eyewitnesses to the fulfillment of Jesus’ prophetic instructions.
-Peter would be present again in Acts chapter 10 to see the kindness of God spread out ever further, embracing even gentile believers.
+Peter would be present again in Acts chapter 10 to see the kindness of God spread out ever further, embracing even nonJewish believers.

-What Simon did not seem to fathom was the personhood of the Spirit, He is the Spirit of Christ, not simply a magical power pack to be used whatever way you want.
-He is God the Holy Spirit.
+What Simon did not seem to fathom was the personhood of the Spirit, as is the Spirit of Christ, not simply a magical power pack to be used whatever way you want.
+The Spirit is God the Holy Spirit.
 Being indwelt with the Holy Spirit is about being in an intimate love relationship with the Lord.
 The power to live by faith, for God, to be the conduit of God’s love, healing, and restoration, is all part of this interrelationship.

 And so, plans to exterminate the church actually led to a huge increase in the church, proving God’s purpose is never frustrated.